Demographics of Texas: Race and ethnicity

 Asian Americans are a sizable minority group in Texas.
 Americans of Asian descent formed 4.5 percent of the population in 2015.
 They total more than 1.2 million individuals.
 Over 200,000 Indian Americans make Texas their home.
 Texas is also home to more than 187,000 Vietnamese and 136,000 Chinese.
 In addition to 92,000 Filipinos and 62,000 Koreans, there are 18,000 Japanese Americans living in the state.
 Lastly, more than 111,000 people are of other Asian ancestry groups, such as Cambodian, Thai, and Hmong.
 Sugar Land, a city within the Houston metropolitan area, and Plano, within the Dallas–Fort Worth metropolitan area, both have high concentrations of ethnic Chinese and Korean residents.
 The Houston and Dallas areas, and to a lesser extent, the Austin metropolitan area, all contain substantial Vietnamese communities.

 Americans with origins from the Pacific Islands are the smallest minority in Texas.
 According to the 2019 American Community Survey, only 21,484 Texans are Pacific Islanders.
 The city of Euless, a suburb of Fort Worth, contains a sizable population of Tongan Americans, at nearly 900 people, over one percent of the city's population.
 Killeen has a sufficient population of Samoans and Guamanian, and people of Pacific Islander descent surpass one percent of the city's population.

 Multiracial individuals are also a visible minority in Texas.
 People identifying as multiracial form 2.9 percent of the population, and number over 800,000 people.
 Over 80,000 Texans claim African and European heritage.
 People of European and American Indian ancestry number over 108,800.
 People of European and Asian ancestry number over 57,600.
 People of African and Native American ancestry were even smaller in number at 15,300.

 German descendants inhabit much of central and southeast-central Texas.
 Over one-third of Texas residents are of Hispanic origin; while many have recently arrived, some Tejanos have ancestors with multi-generational ties to 18th century Texas.
 The African American population in Texas is increasing due to the New Great Migration.
 In addition to the descendants of the state's former slave population, many African American college graduates have come to the state for work recently in the New Great Migration.
 Since the early 21st century, the Asian population in Texas has grown—primarily in Houston and Dallas.
-Other communities with a significantly growing Asian American population is in Austin, Corpus Christi, San Antonio, and the Sharyland area next McAllen, Texas.
+Other communities with a significantly growing Asian American population is in Austin, Corpus Christi, San Antonio, and the Sharyland area next to McAllen, Texas.
 Three federally recognized Native American tribes reside in Texas: the Alabama-Coushatta Tribe, the Kickapoo Traditional Tribe, and the Ysleta del Sur Pueblo.
+There are 29,000 Cherokee Nation citizens, the largest number of any state outside of Oklahoma.